rockhazard/glucose-calculator/README.md

 # Hemoglobin A1c Calculator

-A calculator converts your average blood glucose level given in mg/dL into a hemoglobin A1c reading.
+A calculator that converts your average blood glucose level given in mg/dL into a hemoglobin A1c reading.